 Objectives: To recognize talents and strengths in students through four aspects — leadership, community service, networking and scholarship.
 The Student Leadership Council has two types of memberships available: junior member and senior member.

-Please submit the online application form.
+Please submit the online application form (to the right).
 Put together your profile of academic achievements and talents (you can use e-portfolio or online portfolio, as well).
 Please contact the Executive Director for guidelines.

 You can optionally submit an informal letter (from parents/guardians) about your background and history.

 Once these documents are received at NHEG, they will be reviewed, and if found eligible, a junior membership will be granted.
 If you don’t qualify for a membership, you will be informed about additional things you might do to become a member.